maheshpawar149/ConflueScript/README.md

   Select Hour & give value in Whole Number as in (2, 5, 10).

-  Select MemberName & give value in Name as (Mahesh, Pravin, Asifali)
+  Select MemberName & give value in Name as (Mahesh, Pravin, Asifali etc.).

+  Select TeamName & give value in Name as (CLSNOW,CLSNET etc.).

   # 3.Changing Environment Status:
   Select Env & give value Environment Name as in (CUT01, CUT14).